dlstreamer/pipeline-server/docs/build_script_reference.md

 ## Open Model Zoo Image (--open-model-zoo-image)
 This option can be used to specify the OpenVINO<sup>&#8482;</sup> base image to be used for downloading models from Open Model Zoo.

-For GStreamer, the VA Serving build script will automatically choose the Open Model Zoo image as per the table in [section](building_video_analytics_serving.md#supported-base-images).
+For GStreamer, the Pipeline Server build script will automatically choose the Open Model Zoo image as per the table in [section](building_video_analytics_serving.md#supported-base-images).

 For FFmpeg, you **must** specify the Open Model Zoo image to build with (i.e., when using `--framework ffmpeg` provide the image corresponding to the table in [section](building_video_analytics_serving.md#supported-base-images)).

 ## Open Model Zoo Version (--open-model-zoo-version)
 This option can be used to specify the version of OpenVINO<sup>&#8482;</sup> base image to be used for downloading models from Open Model Zoo.

-For GStreamer, the VA Serving build script will automatically choose the Open Model Zoo version as per the table in [section](building_video_analytics_serving.md#supported-base-images).
+For GStreamer, the Pipeline Server build script will automatically choose the Open Model Zoo version as per the table in [section](building_video_analytics_serving.md#supported-base-images).

 For FFmpeg, you **must** specify the Open Model Zoo version to build with (i.e., when using `--framework ffmpeg` provide the version corresponding to the table in [section](building_video_analytics_serving.md#supported-base-images)).